 An absolutely essential ingredient for this contract – the whereabouts of your vacation rental.
 As some cities and states have their own rules and regulations regarding vacation rentals, it’s highly important to include location details in your draft before showing it to your attorney.

 Moving onto the part no rental owner or manager ever likes to think about: why would you have to remove guests from your property?
 In what circumstances?

 In this section, lay out the house rules in plain language and make the consequences of breaking these rules clear as day.
-This can include anything from no smoking, no parties and no pets, to parking regulations for the neighbourhood, noise pollution, and local trash and recycling rules.
+This can include anything from no smoking, no parties and no pets, to parking regulations for the neighborhood, noise pollution, and local trash and recycling rules.

 Or rather, how much?
 Be sure to include details of any costs the guest will be paying.
-For example: total rental cost, deposit, security deposit, cleaning fee.
+For example, total rental cost, deposit, security deposit, cleaning fee.
 You can also list any additional (and optional) paid services such as catering, pet fees, or hot tub usage.

 Other things to include